 Part 4: How to Turn off Password for App Store?

-If you don’t want to enter password every time when downloading an App, you can choose to turn off require password for App store.
+If you don’t want to enter the password every time when downloading an App, you can choose to turn off require password for App Store.
 Here you can find the details:

 Go to the Settings menu and choose Your Name.

 To proceed, select the Media & Purchases menu.
 Choose the Password settings option.

 Choose the Require After 15 Minutes option from the when buying menu.

 The Password associated with your Apple ID will be required.